 Now you can experience Make School and earn your degree wherever you choose to live.

 Starting in Fall 2021, you will have the option to enroll as an On-Campus or Online* student.

 We shifted our classes online in March of 2020 and 80% of our students said that the experience has been on par or better than in-person classes.
 Because Make School has modeled our program on the same best practices as actual technology companies, we were able to transition to remote learning as seamlessly as Google and Microsoft transitioned to remote working.
 Our students use Google Calendar for meetings, Slack for communications, and Github for code submission and reviews.Learn more about Enrollment Options

 Make School is actively preparing to resume on-site classes in Fall 2021 with solid COVID-19 precautions in place.

 Should the situation change, we will always put your safety first.
 We have shown that we can adapt quickly and deliver on our student-first mission regardless of circumstances.
-We are ready to provide the same rigorous project-based curriculum whether it’s online or in-person.
+We are ready to provide the same rigorous project-based curriculum whether Online or On-Campus.